 - Your study guide and any additional notes

-Each of these items must be clearly displayed on your desk during your exam check-in.
+Each of these items must be clearly displayed and photographed as part of your exam check-in.

 What you can't have with you:

-- Any electronic devices, aside from your exam device and calculator
+- Any electronic devices, including hand-held computers or pagers, aside from your computer and calculator

 - A watch of any kind